Maritsu/dotfiles/README.md

 - slstatus
 - st
 - slock
-- _probably more in the future..._
+- dunstrc

 ### when update?
-i have no idea tbh, but someday
+For this branch?
+Never.
+For master branch?
+Idk someday